 You begin your tour with the history of Photography: historic cameras under glass that may well include the very one used to take the iconic raising of the flag photo on Iwo Jima.

-VISIT: Strong Museum of Play
+VISIT: The Strong National Museum of Play

 Needless to say, this museum, opened to the public in 1982, updated with stupendously interactive “exhibits” (indoor ropes course, anyone?), is “family friendly.”
 But it also transports adults back to childhood, with cherished playthings of yore that serve as conversation starters.